fsamreen/WRF-Python-Azure/README.md

-Auth: Faiza Samreen
+Auth: Faiza Samreen.
 This code is written as part of the EPSRC project - "Models in the Cloud" - Ensemble 2017-2019.

- WRF-Python-Azure
 This code creates a cluster of machines having WRF installed on it to support running simulations.

 # Required inputs
  1) Machine images of WRF-master and WRF-client.
 These images can be created by following a code on the following web page AAA.